SherryXDing/CMS-Bedrock-workshop/README.md

 * Test Prompts to **Test Agent**:
 1. When is Medicare open enrollment closing?
 2. What is my coverage status?
-    * Agent can ask for beneficiary id? ( Provide **2** or any input)
+    * Agent will ask for beneficiary id ( Provide **2** or any number)
 3. Can you help me find doctors in Washington DC?
-3. Can you find me highest rated physician in Washington DC area?
+4. Can you find me highest rated physician in Washington DC area?
-4. Can you find me a highly rated hospital in Washington DC?
+5. Can you find me a highly rated hospital in Washington DC?

 ## THE END
 ### Congratulations!!